-Pacific Passage (Galapagos to Marqueses) Statistics
+Pacific Passage Statistics

 Total Distance Traveled: 3001 miles